foothing/laravel-wrappr/README.md

 add route checks even if your permissions handler doesn't support this feature natively.

-However, this package comes with [BeatSwitch/lock-laravel][bs] and default Laravel `App\User` integration out of the box.
+However, this package comes with [BeatSwitch/lock-laravel][bs] and Laravel `Auth` integration out of the box.

 ## Install and Setup
 Composer install